 A characteristic feature of Vici syndrome is a brain abnormality called agenesis of the corpus callosum, in which the tissue that connects the left and right halves of the brain (the corpus callosum) fails to form normally during the early stages of development before birth.
-Other brain abnormalities can occur in Vici syndrome, including underdevelopment of a region of the brain known as the pons (pontine hypoplasia) and reduced myelin, which is a fatty substance that covers and protects nerve cells.
+A region of the brain known as the pons (pontine hypoplasia) may be underdeveloped in people with Vici syndrome.
+Affected individuals may also have lower levels of myelin, which is a fatty substance that covers and protects nerve cells.
 In addition to problems with brain development, breakdown (degeneration) of brain tissue may occur over time, resulting in an unusually small head size (microcephaly).

-The brain problems contribute to profound developmental delay in individuals with Vici syndrome.
+These brain problems contribute to profound developmental delays in individuals with Vici syndrome.
 Affected infants have weak muscle tone (hypotonia).
-Few are able to roll, and they may lose this skill when they get older.
-None are able to sit or walk.
-In addition, affected children cannot speak.
+Generally, children with Vici syndrome are not able to roll or sit, and those that can may lose this skill when they get older.
+In addition, affected children cannot walk or speak.

 Another characteristic feature of Vici syndrome is impaired immune function (immune deficiency), which leads to recurrent infections that can be life-threatening.
-Respiratory infections are most common, and gastrointestinal and urinary tract infections are frequent.
+Respiratory infections are the most common type of infection, though gastrointestinal and urinary tract infections also frequently occur.

 A potentially life-threatening heart condition called cardiomyopathy is common in children with Vici syndrome.
 This condition, which worsens over time, makes it difficult for the heart to pump blood efficiently.
 Some affected children also have heart defects that are present from birth (congenital).

-Other key features of Vici syndrome include skin and hair that are lighter in color than that of family members and other people with the same ethnic background (hypopigmentation), and clouding of the lenses of the eyes (cataracts) or other eye abnormalities, which may reduce vision.
+People with Vici syndrome may have skin and hair that are lighter in color than that of family members and other people with the same ethnic background (hypopigmentation).
+They may also experience clouding of the lenses of the eyes (cataracts) or other eye abnormalities, which may reduce their ability to see.

-Vici syndrome is a rare disorder of unknown prevalence.
+Vici syndrome is a rare disorder, though its exact prevalence is unknown.
 Approximately 100 individuals have been diagnosed with this condition.

-Mutations in the EPG5 gene cause Vici syndrome.
+Variants (also called mutations) in the EPG5 gene cause Vici syndrome.
 This gene provides instructions for making a protein that is involved in a cellular process called autophagy.
 Cells use this process to recycle or break down worn-out or unnecessary cell parts.
-Autophagy also helps cells use materials most efficiently when energy demands are high.
+Autophagy also helps cells use materials efficiently when energy demands are high.
 In addition to its role in autophagy, the EPG5 protein aids in the body's immune response to foreign invaders such as bacteria and viruses.

-The EPG5 gene mutations that cause Vici syndrome lead to production of abnormal EPG5 proteins that do not function.
-Without functioning EPG5 protein, foreign invaders do not trigger immune reactions, which leads to recurrent infections.
+Some variants in the EPG5 gene cause the gene to produce abnormal EPG5 proteins that do not respond properly to foreign invaders.
+This leads to recurrent infections.
 In addition, autophagy is impaired.
-Researchers speculate that problems with autophagy disrupt the normal development and survival of cells in the brain and other organs and tissues that require large amounts of energy; however, they do not fully understand how the impairment leads to signs and symptoms of Vici syndrome.
+Researchers believe that problems with autophagy can disrupt the normal development and survival of cells in the brain and other organs and tissues; however, they do not fully understand how this disruption leads to the signs and symptoms of Vici syndrome.